-After taking a 30 minutes bus ride, we arrived to the famous Bondi Beach.
+After taking a 30 minutes bus ride, we arrived at the famous Bondi Beach.
 The beach is huge but you can swim only in the designated areas as there are surfers everywhere.
 You may decide to sit on the grass area or on the sandy beach but smoking, eating and drinking are not allowed even though we saw a few people drinking beers and smoking weed.

 There is not much to see on the northern end of Bondi Beach, but if you walk towards the south, you will see a huge pool in the Bondi Iceberg’s Club, where people can swim for free.
 I would suggest passing by the cafe upstairs and having a sip of sparkling while watching the view from the top.

 After resting at the Iceberg’s, we headed to the cliff top coastal walk (6 km) which took us through stunning views, beaches, parks, cliffs, bays and rock pools.
-Walking around 2 hours, we reached to The Coogee Beach after passing through Tamarama and Bronte Beaches.
-The board walk also takes you past Waverley Cemetery, the most scenic burial ground in the world and it is impossible to be impressed by the views of it.
+Walking around 2 hours, we reached The Coogee Beach after passing through Tamarama and Bronte Beaches.
+The boardwalk also takes you past Waverley Cemetery, the most scenic burial ground in the world and it is impossible to be impressed by the views of it.